Dvidal7788/DataLynx/README.md

 <ul>

 ###### <li>On success, returns a pointer to a 3D array.</li>
 ###### <li>Note: You do not need to assign this return value to anything.
 It is automatically assigned within the function to a pointer within your dataLynx object.
-The data structure only gets returned for  convenience.</li>
+The data structure is only returned for convenience.</li>
 ###### <li>On failure, returns NULL.</li>
 </ul>